roshan8/roshan8.github.io/_posts/2020-04-08-GCP-readiness-review(vs AWS).md

 - Anthos: Services like Anthos can be leveraged to build a multi-cloud strategy for our product.
 - NodeGrouping feature while doing major upgrades/region migration
 ### Observability
-- StackDriver is one of the best, Plugging StackDriver to GKE is pretty straight forward.
+- StackDriver is one of the best tool to improve the Observability in the Microservices, Plugging StackDriver to GKE is pretty straight forward.
 And it can monitor and alert for node, service, namespace related checks
 - We can push logs to stackdriver itself.
 - Integrating Prometheus with StackDriver is also supported.
 ### Having multiple environments for devs to test their feature on.
 - GKE provides abstraction, Ops Engineer would be handling namespace rather than dealing with nodes.
 So If devs want to test their feature on staging then it’s easy to spin up new namespace for their feature branch
 ### Security and Maintenance effort:
-- Since GKE is managed service, no need to worry about upgrading the Kubernetes control plane.
+- Since GKE is a managed service, Engineer no need to worry about upgrading the Kubernetes control plane.
 - Google patches security vulnerabilities of the K8 control plane as well as node very often.
+---
 ## Why not GCP?
 - GCP has a very limited number of services but offerings are relatively tamer, focused more on IaaS & PaaS services.
 - We don’t have full control over GKE, If we want to integrate some security tool then it will be difficult/impossible